-There have been four live-action iterations of Batman in my lifetime.
+There have been five live-action iterations of Batman in my lifetime.

 2] 1990’s Batman movies starring Michael Keaton, Val Kilmer, and George Clooney.
 This version had an even cooler Batmobile and better special effects (for that age).
 It, too, looks a mite goofy for today’s viewer, but all of us ate these movies up when they came out.

 3] 2000’s Batman staring Christian Bale.
 This re-boot featured (you guessed it) an even better Batmobile and more cool Bat weapons..

 4] Justice League Batman starring Ben Affleck.
 New Batmobile, Bat suit, and Bat friends.

 5] The Robert Pattinson version that depicts an earlier stage of Batman’s adventures

 In each version, you see different components of the Batman saga.
 Sometimes Robin shows up, but in some versions, he’s nowhere to be found.
 Sometimes, Batgirl appears, but often not.
 Even mainstays like Wayne Manor, the Batmobile, and the Bat-Signal only intermittently appear.